This post may contain affiliate links. Please read my Disclosure for more info.

 A pinch or two of salt is usually all that you need to adds some flavour to a green smoothie.

 I – Italian Herbs

-Italian herbs, such as basil and oregano, are packed with vitamins and minerals, and are a great way to add some ‘zing’ to green and vegetable-based smoothies.
+Italian herbs, such as basil and oregano, are packed with vitamins and minerals and are a great way to add some ‘zing’ to green and vegetable-based smoothies.

-Basil is rich in vitamin K, which is beneficial for a healthy heart, while vitamin A, prevents oxidation of cholesterol in blood.
+Basil is rich in vitamin K, which is beneficial for a healthy heart, while vitamin A, prevents oxidation of cholesterol in the blood.
 It is also a good source of manganese, copper, and magnesium, which helps blood flow.

 Oregano contains over 80 nutrients and has an array of health benefits.
 Like thyme, Oregano contains thymol, which is antimicrobial, helping to fight bacterial infections.
 And it has 42 times more antioxidants than an apple – one of the highest natural sources of antioxidants.

 Jackfruit is a firm favourite in Thailand, Malaysia, India, Sri Lanka, but it’s now more widely available in the UK at oriental supermarkets.
 Not only does it smell deliciously tropical, but it also tastes good too – a little bit pineapple, a little bit banana.

 An excellent source of complex carbohydrates, these generously-sized fruits can weigh up to 25kg!
 Jackfruit contains vitamin C and A, thiamin, niacin, riboflavin, calcium, potassium, iron, zinc, sodium, and folic acid.